klaskowski/Game-of-Life/README.md

 [Demo](http://klaskowski.github.io/Game-of-Life/)

 ## Future plans
-- [ ] Random setup and parametrization
+- [ ] Random setup and parameterization

 Currently, the field starts with predefined set of patterns.
 Instead, a random formation, based on user's input, would be preferable.
 Also, things like update frequency could be set by script caller.

 - [ ] Algorithm optimization

 In case Game-of-Life was used for visualizing greater fields or at higher speed, some optimizations may be neccessary.
 The simplest that comes to my mind, that could increase the speed of simulation is to cache neighbours count in cell model.
 Hashlife is supposed to be the fastest algorithm to cellular automata algorithm and might be interesting direction to move towards.

 - [ ] Scaling

 As of now, one cell has fixed size of 4 pixels (2x2).
-It looks ok now, but parametrization may come handy later on.
+It looks ok now, but a parameter may come handy later on.
 Some parts of the code were already written with that in mind.

 - [ ] Some way to interact with current state

 As a viewer, sometimes I would like to "put some life" into the field when "still lives" took all over the place and nothing is happening.

 - [ ] "Time travel"

 As an extension to previous point - let's make it possible to rewind to some previous state and amend it.

-- [ ] Universal module definition and ability to run simulation on demand instead of on load Seems like a realistic need in further usage.
+- [ ] Universal module definition and ability to run simulation on demand instead of on load

+Seems like a realistic need in further usage.

 ## Contributions
 Anything will be welcome.
 Please refer to the [Future Plans](https://github.com/klaskowski/Game-of-Life#future-plans) and issues page to see what changes/improvements may be welcome, or suggest one yourself :)